Rosella Towne

 Rosella Towne (January 20, 1918 – August 29, 2014) was an American film actress.
 She was born in Youngstown, Ohio.
 Her film career began in 1937, after making a screen test for Warner Bros. and signing a contract for the studio.
 At first she made minor appearances in motion pictures such as Varsity Show, It's Love I'm After and Submarine D-1.
+She studied with Neely Dickson at the Hollywood Community Theater.
 In 1939, she got her first leading role when she was chosen to play the part of comic-strip character Jane Arden in a film adaption.
 While touted by critics as a future star, Towne retired from showbusiness after marrying Harry Kronman, a Hollywood producer, in 1942.
 She died on August 29, 2014, aged 96.
 Towne was cremated.